material-motion/material-motion/specifications/transactions.md

     [add(intention (fromValue = 0), add(intention (fromValue = 5)]

+Note that the first intention's fromValue did not magically transform into `5`.

 **Enumerating operations**: Operations recorded to a transaction must be enumerable.

 **Committing**: Transactions must be committed to a Runtime.